irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Info on all the 9th card replacements (including 3 new ones from custom perks) are further bellow.

 ### Additional info/tips
 Focus on keeping your health above 50% threshold to be able to trigger the invulnerability effect.
-If you are running copies that don't provide you with additional healing, do not get yourself more health, unless you are using hostage taker, because 3rd card always recovers a flat amount of health, it would be easier to get to 50% threshold from this healing if your max health is not increased.
+If you are running copies that don't provide you with additional healing, do not get yourself more health, unless you are using hostage taker, because 3rd card always recovers a flat amount of health, and it would be easier to get to 50% threshold from this healing if your max health is not increased.

 ### Barebone build skills
 https://pd2builder.netlify.app